10 Common Workplace Hazards & How to Avoid Them

 Workplace Safety Tips to Prevent Electrical Accidents:

-• Protective equipment should be worn at all times.
+• Wear protective equipment at all times.

 • Provide training when necessary and make sure employees are using equipment correctly.